 The process for gaining residency is in two stages.
 First is the visa application, which typically is done through the Portuguese Consulate in your country of origin.
 Once the D7 has been granted, the applicant can travel to Portugal where they must apply for their residency permit within four months of arriving.
 Residency through a D7 visa is renewable and after five consecutive years holders can apply for permanent residency.

-The new scheme was launched on 30th October 2022 and is available to third country nationals (citizens from outside the EU and EEA) who can generate income from a foreign company or source remotely while living in Portugal.
+e) Digital Nomad Visas - The new scheme was launched on 30th October 2022 and is available to third country nationals (citizens from outside the EU and EEA) who can generate income from a foreign company or source remotely while living in Portugal.
 Here are five things to consider when applying to become a remote worker.

 a.
 To be eligible, you’ll need to prove a monthly income of at least four times the Portuguese minimum wage, which currently works out at around €2,800 a month.
 It must be generated remotely from employment or professional work based outside Portugal.
 Usually this means working directly for a company (or companies) based in the US, the UK, Asia or Middle East, typically your current employer, or it could be working as a self-employed contractor for one of more overseas clients.
 Passive incomes, such as rental income or returns from investments, are not included.

 b.
 Two types of visas are applicable to remote workers.
 The first is the temporary visa, which is valid for up to a year and allows you to ‘test-drive’ life in Portugal with the possibility to extend your stay.
 You may not be obliged to register for tax or have a Portuguese bank account with this option.
 Geared towards more permanent residency, the second route is a visa that leads to a one-year residency permit, renewable for a total of five years.
 After five consecutive years of residency, you may then apply for permanent residency or Portuguese citizenship.
 Registering for tax and receiving income into a Portuguese bank account will be required for this option.